Subaru Legacy (fourth generation): Japanese model

 To commemorate Subaru's 50 years of making automobiles and The First Japan Car of the Year Victory, the 50th Anniversary Legacy was released in January 2004.
 This special edition model was based on the Legacy 2.0R, and 2.0GT.

 The Legacy Blitzen of December 2004 is the special edition based on the 2.0GT B4 and Touring Wagon.
-These high-performance sports models came with special colour bright red, sports suspension, 18-inch alloys, unique grille, and aero-style bumpers.
+These high-performance sports models came with special color bright red, sports suspension, 18-inch alloys, unique grille, and aero-style bumpers.

 Based on the Legacy 2.0GT spec.B B4 and Touring Wagon, the WR-Limited 2004 was released in July 2004, and the 2.0GT-based WR-Limited 2005 was launched in August 2005.
 The WR-Limited models were painted in WR Blue Mica, and came with Gold alloy wheels, front under spoiler, special blue and black seats, and special emblems.

 Also added to the Japanese line-up in August 2005 was the Legacy 2.0GT spec.B tuned by STI.
 This sports model has Bilstein suspension, 5-speed for 2005 or 6-speed manual for models after 2006, STI genome exhaust, Brembo brakes (4-piston front, 2-piston rear) and 18-inch alloy wheels by STI.